Good Shepherd Episcopal Church – York, South Carolina

 South Carolina | SC Picture Project | York County Photos | Good Shepherd Episcopal Church

-This stately edifice towers over York, its bells – one comprised of 500 Mexican silver dollars – pealing to all in the city’s historic district.
-The unusual bell cast in currency was given to the church by Mr. William Latta, one of the Good Shepherd’s first members, upon the church’s dedication in 1855.
+This stately edifice towers over York, its bell – comprised of 500 Mexican silver dollars – pealing across in the city’s historic district.
+The unusual bell was given to the church by Mr. William Latta, one of the Good Shepherd’s original members, upon the church’s dedication in 1855.
 He also donated the first musical instrument to be sounded in a York church – a melodean.
 Early Episcopal families who came to the area in the early-to-mid nineteenth century laid the foundations for the beautiful church that continues to serve the York community.

 Many of the original families in this area were Scots-Irish Presbyterians who had established a church here.
 Yet a small number of Anglicans (later Episcopalians) families came to York from England in the mid-nineteenth century and had no place to worship.
 They wanted to worship in their tradition, and Bishop Gadsden of Charleston sent missionaries to the area to assist in leading services for these families.
 Bishop Gadsden himself led Anglican services in York in 1849, utilizing the Presbyterian church.

 Over the following three years services were led by Dr. John DeWitt McCullough and conducted in the local Methodist church or in the courthouse.
 By this time two other English families had settled here – the Corkills and the Roses – who joined the other English Anglican families to form a small congregation.